Stan’s back and has been lunching at Vietnamese NOM Deli this week, where he sampled their summer rolls and pork patties.

 I had not been to this part of town for a long time and was really surprised to see the large number of eateries on what seems to be the periphery of town.
 It is opposite the old entrance to the Infirmary and round the corner from the court building, but even so I don’t know where all of the customers come from.
 When it comes to customers there is a sandwich shop in the area called Brod which seems to have discovered the winning formula, as there was a queue snaking round the inside of the shop and along the street to its side.

 NOM was not so crowded so I managed to find a seat easily enough.
 There is a thriving take away service as well as the dining room.
-The main item ordered seemed to be the banh mi, a baguette filled with various oriental fillings which looked amazing.
-The only other 'Asian street food' I have sampled has been in Zaap, the Thai place on Vicar Lane.
-Zaap is more of a restaurant seeming to replicate a whole range of street food outlets in one place.
+The main item ordered seemed to be the banh mi, a baguette packed with various oriental fillings which looked amazing.
+The only other ‘Asian street food’ I have sampled has been in Zaap, the Thai place on Vicar Lane.
+Zaap is more of a restaurant, seeming to replicate a whole range of street food outlets in one place.
 NOM is like a single stall on the streets of Hanoi.
-At first I could not get my head around a back street dive selling baguettes but then I remembered that before the Americans moved in it was a French colony so it probably does make sense.
-I was not in the mood for carbs as I am trying to lose some post holiday pounds so I ordered the cuon (£3.95) and the chef's special, pork patties on a bed of noodles and vegetables at £6.45.
+At first I could not get my head around a back street dive selling baguettes, but then I remembered that before the Americans moved in it was a French colony, so it probably does make sense.
+I was not in the mood for carbs as I am trying to lose some post-holiday pounds so I ordered the cuon (£3.95) and the chef’s special, pork patties on a bed of noodles and vegetables at £6.45.